-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 The abstract for that paper:

 We present a large-scale dataset for the task of rewriting an ill-formed natural language question to a well-formed one.
 Our multi-domain question rewriting (MQR) dataset is constructed from human contributed Stack Exchange question edit histories.

 The dataset contains 427,719 question pairs which come from 303 domains.
 We provide human annotations for a subset of the dataset as a quality estimate.
 When moving from ill-formed to well-formed questions, the question quality improves by an average of 45 points across three aspects.

 We train sequence-to-sequence neural models on the constructed dataset and obtain an improvement of 13.2%in BLEU-4 over baseline methods built from other data resources.
 We release the MQR dataset to encourage research on the problem of question rewriting.

 The patent application I am writing about was filed on January 18, 2019, which puts it around halfway between those two whitepapers, and both of them are recommended to get a good sense of the topic if you are interested in featured snippets, people also ask questions, and queries that Google tries to respond to.
 The Second Whitepaper refers to the first one, and tells us how it is trying to improve upon it:

 Faruqui and Das (2018) introduced the task of identifying well-formed natural language questions.
-In this paper,we take a step further to investigate methods to rewrite ill-formed questions into well-formed ones without changing their semantics.
+In this paper, we take a step further to investigate methods to rewrite ill-formed questions into well-formed ones without changing their semantics.
 We create a multi-domain question rewriting dataset (MQR) from human contributed StackExchange question edit histories.

 Rewriting Ill-Formed Search Queries into Well-Formed Queries